 Artificial Eyes – An artificial eye is fit when the real eye has been removed.

 Only state-of-the-art fitting techniques are used when fitting the prosthesis.
 A custom tray is sculpted from wax to bring symmetry to the lids.
 The iris is positioned, the primary gaze is determined, and the impression of the socket is then taken.
 This process will allow the even distribution of the prosthesis over the implant providing the best movement and comfort.
-The prosthesis is painted using small brushes, oils and dry pigment.
-Multiple layers of paint are applied to accurately duplicate the striations of the Seeing Eye.
+The prosthesis is painted using small brushes, oils, and dry pigment in.
+Multiple layers are applied to duplicate the striations of the Seeing Eye.
 Silk threads are used to replicate the pattern of blood vessels with that of the Seeing Eye.
 The sclera (the white of the eye) is also tinted and blended to make the artificial eye undetectable.
 The length of time needed for fitting and fabrication varies with each patient: However, the eye can usually be completed in one day.

-Scleral Cover Shell – A scleral cover shell is fit over a blind shrunken eye.
-A scleral shell is fit much the same as an artificial eye although it is much thinner.
-It is usually well tolerated and comfortable.
+Scleral Cover Shell – A scleral cover shell is fit over a blind shrunken eye, much the same as an artificial eye, although it is much thinner.
+It is usually well-tolerated and comfortable.
 Due to the presence of the globe behind the shell, it usually has excellent motility.
-A well fit scleral cover shell can make a blinded eye unnoticeable.
+A well-fit scleral cover shell can make a blinded eye unnoticeable.

-Cleanings – As the prosthesis is worn, salts and proteins gradually begin to accumulate on the surface.
+Cleanings – As the prosthesis is worn, salts and proteins gradually accumulate on the surface.
 These buildups can cause socket irritation and chronic discharge.
 Having the prosthesis polished at least once every year will minimize the protein buildup.